 What does the tour price include?

-The price of the tour includes your guide, a bike, a helmet and a small bike mounted bag to carry your gear.
-Please note the tour price for some of our tours includes a light or picnic lunch whilst others do not.
 In the circumstances where meals and drinks are not included we stop at cafés frequented by the locals and where the prices are reasonable.

 What is your cancellation policy?